-Since the second half of 2003, Taiwan has indicated an increased commitment to the negotiation of direct transportation links.
+the negotiation of direct transportation links.
 On August 15, 2003, the Taiwanese government issued a policy paper called "The Assessment of the Impact of Direct Cross-Strait Transportation."
 The assessment stressed that the effects of cross-Strait direct transportation links would be extensive and far-reaching; there would be advantages and disadvantages.
-The assessment concluded that both parties should sit down and negotiate on the direct transportation links as soon as possible in order to maximize advantages and minimize disadvantages for Taiwan.5
+The assessment concluded that both parties should sit down and negotiate on the direct transportation links as soon as possible in order to maximize advantages and minimize disadvantages for Taiwan.6